xorxornop/ObscurCore/README.md

 Some words on Streams
 ---------------------

-SymmetricCryptoStream **encrypts only when being written to**, and **decrypts only when being read from**.
+CipherStream **encrypts only when being written to**, and **decrypts only when being read from**.
 The other core stream types (for example, the HashStream) do not enforce directionality like this.

 ObscurCore uses stream decorators for I/O, so anything that is derived from the abstract Stream class of the .NET BCL can be plugged into the constructor of an ObscurCore *SymmetricCryptoStream/HashStream/MacStream*.
 This means in practice pretty much anything, since pretty much anything can be serialised to a byte array.

 Please note that ObscurCore's main stream classes **close on dispose by default**.
+The reason for this is to ensure the stream that it's bound to gets closed.
+Most (all?) of the .NET BCL streams are the same, the difference here is that you get a choice, because you may only want to finish the cipher operation but retain the underlying bound stream(s).

 This means the stream they were bound to on construction will be closed with it, when the wrapping ObscurCore stream is closed/disposed.
 Don't make the mistake of thinking stuff isn't working when binding on a MemoryStream, and wondering why the data is missing afterward.

 The main stream classes have a parameter, *closeOnDispose*, that controls this.
 Set it to **false** if you *don't* want them to close.
 They're set to *true* by default to try and ensure that if they're bound to a FileStream, the OS hooks get disposed of properly.